tanyaya94/zfast/readme.md

 #### Point Your zfast Client to the Server

-Once your server is live, you can point your zfast client to the server by initializing it with `ripServerUrl` which points to your server instance URL.
+Once your server is live, you can point your zfast client to the server by initializing it with `zfastServerUrl` which points to your server instance URL.